 - The safety event of interest

 - First date of emigration from Denmark

 - Date of death

-- End of study period (8 years from filgotinib treatment initiation or from index date for patients in the comparator cohorts)
+- End of study period

 This study will make secondary use of existing data in the RABBIT registry.
 Data in RABBIT are reported by the recruiting physicians and the patient using a standardized form.
 The information captured at the first registration in RABBIT include: